 The previous 5 year's magazines and Teacher Guides are available for viewing and/or download from the WAIC website.

 We also worked with the Seattle Times to develop a Newspapers in Education (NIE) insert about WA agriculture focused on technology targeted at high school students.
 This was also used as adult piece and inserted into the Sunday Times in correlation to Earth day. https://ad.seattletimes.com/FlippingBook/NIE/2017/WAIC/#1

 Major Program Accomplishments or Outputs

 Ag@School, a full-color 8-page student magazine aimed at 4th grade, is currently our main outreach.
 Each of the three annual issues of Ag@School has a central theme- general Washington agriculture, agriculture technology and stewardship.
-Articles and activities, all featuring agriculture, meet core curriculum requirements and are easily incorporated into the existing school curriculum.
+Articles and activities meet WA educational standards and are easily incorporated into the existing school curriculum.
 The included teacher guide provides discussion starters and complementary activities.

 In conjunction with The Seattle Times, WAIC produced a Newspapers In Education, 8 page color supplement focusing on Stewardship in Agriculture.
-The supplement reached 1000 teachers and over 40,000 students in Washington State, in addition to the 800,000 print & online Seattle Times subscribers.
-The project was rated as the 7th most used NIE classroom project by teachers.
+The supplement reached 1000 teachers and over 30,000 students in Washington State, in addition to the 800,000 print & online Seattle Times subscribers.
+The project was the most requested NIE insert in 2017 and printed copies ran out.